ACruz-42/F24_Team1_CapstoneDemo/Reports/Detailed-Design.md

 it will then send the value to Master Control along with the locations of the lines from the line detection algorithm to tell the master control which telemetry zone to put the shipping containers in[4].
 As april tags are becoming more commonly used in robotics there are also preexisting libraries that can aid in reading them, that will yet again come from openCV[7].

 ### Image Processing for the Walls
 The image processing for the walls is a simple algorithm that will measure the distance between the robot and the walls and will alert the robot if it gets too close to a wall.
+Due to the way the collection system for the astral material is being designed the camera will be the only forward facing sensor and as such will be responsible for making sure the robot does not collide with anything from the front.

 ## Ethics
 The camera will come as a fully built and developed device and as such full credit for camera design will be given to those responsible, the camera will also have an infrared projector which will aid in depth sensing capabilities, this infrared projector is safe for use in close proximities to humans.